Kitchen Ready Betty

 • Add the brown sugar and mix well.

-• Next, add the eggs and vanilla; mix.
-Set bowl aside.
+• Next, add the eggs, one at a time, and vanilla; mix.

 • In a separate medium bowl, mix the flour, baking powder and salt.
-Stir until just combined; then add this mixture to the large bowl.
+Add this mixture to the large bowl; stir until just combined.

 • Place the Mini Eggs in a gallon sized freezer bag.
 Using a mallet, crush the eggs into a variety of different sizes.